-However, in certain cases, there is also a series of simple exercises patients can do following surgery to help the nose settle into its proper shape even sooner.
+However, in some instances, there is also a series of simple exercises patients can do following surgery to help the nose settle into its proper shape even sooner.
 Dr. Vincent Marin always provides his patients with simple, clear instructions for performing these nasal exercises.

 When Are Nasal Exercises Necessary?

-Using the pad of the thumbs, patients should push on the side of the nose toward the center.
-It is very important to only do this on the upper third of the nose, where the bones are located.
+Using the thumbs’ pad, patients should push on the side of the nose toward the center.
+It is essential to only do this on the upper third of the nose, where the bones are located.
 Patients should not push down on the top of the bridge but only apply pressure from the side.
-Pushing on the bridge may actually shift the nasal bones further outward, making them heal in the wrong position.
+Pushing on the bridge may further shift the nasal bones, making them heal in the wrong position.

-In some cases, patients may be instructed to place pressure on the nasal bones from both sides at once or push on one side harder than the other.
-Dr. Marin will follow up with patients every two to three weeks in case the nasal exercises need to be adjusted.
+In some cases, patients may be instructed to pressure the nasal bones from both sides at once or push on one side harder than the other.
+Dr. Marin will follow up with patients every two to three weeks if the nasal exercises need to be adjusted.

 Benefits of Nasal Exercises